wp-plugins/shortpixel-image-optimiser/readme.txt

 You use the API key in the ShortPixel plugin Settings (don’t forget to click Save Settings).
 The same API key can be used on multiple websites/blogs.

 = How do I activate the API key on a multisite? =

-You have to activate the plugin in the network admin and then activate it manually via the plugins page on each individual site in the multisite.
+You have to activate the plugin in the network admin and then activate it manually on each individual site in the multisite.
 Once you have done that, the Settings menu appears and you can add the API key for each individual site.

+As an alternative, you can edit wp-config.php and add this line define('SHORTPIXEL_API_KEY', 'APIKEY') where 'APIKEY' is the API Key received upon sign up.

 = How does Bulk Optimization work? =